MicrosoftDocs/azure-docs/articles/cost-management-billing/reservations/azure-open-ai.md

 ---
-title: Save costs with Microsoft Azure OpenAI reservations
+title: Save costs with Microsoft Azure OpenAI Service Provisioned Reservations
-description: Learn about how to save costs with Microsoft Azure OpenAI reservations.
+description: Learn about how to save costs with Microsoft Azure OpenAI Service Provisioned Reservations.
 author: bandersmsft
 ms.reviewer: primittal
 ms.service: cost-management-billing
 ms.subservice: reservations
 ms.topic: concept-article
-ms.date: 06/18/2024
+ms.date: 07/02/2024
 ms.author: banders
-# customer intent: As a billing administrator, I want to learn about saving costs with Microsoft Azure OpenAI reservations and buy one.
+# customer intent: As a billing administrator, I want to learn about saving costs with Microsoft Azure OpenAI Service Provisioned Reservations and buy one.
 ---

-# Save costs with Microsoft Azure OpenAI reservations
+# Save costs with Microsoft Azure OpenAI Service Provisioned Reservations

 You can save money on Azure OpenAI provisioned throughput by committing to a reservation for your provisioned throughput units (PTUs) usage for a duration of one month or one year.
-This article explains how you can save money with Azure OpenAI reservations.
+This article explains how you can save money with Azure OpenAI Service Provisioned Reservations.

 To purchase an Azure OpenAI reservation, you choose an Azure region, quantity, and then add the Azure OpenAI SKU to your cart.
 Then you choose the quantity of provisioned throughput units that you want to purchase.

 When you purchase a reservation, the Azure OpenAI provisioned throughput usage that matches the reservation attributes is no longer charged at the pay-as-you-go rates.

 A reservation applies to provisioned deployments only and doesn't include other offerings such as standard deployments or fine tuning.
-Azure OpenAI reservations also don't guarantee capacity availability.
+Azure OpenAI Service Provisioned Reservations also don't guarantee capacity availability.
 To ensure capacity availability, the recommended best practice is to create your deployments before you buy your reservation.

 When the reservation expires, Azure OpenAI deployments continue to run but are billed at the pay-as-you-go rate.